Outer Banks North Carolina, USA Travel Guide

 A delicacy in spring and early summer when blue crabs shed their shells, typically fried and eaten whole.

-Peak shrimp season is late summer through early fall.
+Peak shrimp season is late summer through early autumn.
 Oyster roasts are popular social events in fall and winter, where oysters are steamed.

 Offers upscale, modern American cuisine with beautiful waterfront views.

-A range of seafood and American cuisine options.
+A range of seafood and Food from the usa options.

 Affordable meals and quick bites.

 Best places to buy fresh, locally caught seafood.
-Many offer steaming services.
+A lot of them have steaming services.
 Examples: Wanchese Fish Company, O'Neal's Sea Harvest.

 Farmers Markets are seasonal in various towns, offering local produce and baked goods.